 An estimation of work to be performed, including parts and labour.
-Create quotes for 'do and charge' jobs, or service quotes, in simPRO.
-Technicians can also create service quotes in the field with simPRO Mobile.
+Create quotes for 'do and charge' jobs, or service quotes, in Simpro Premium.
+Technicians can also create service quotes in the field with Simpro Mobile.

 An add-on that helps you remotely monitor the performance of assets on sites by using sensors to detect faults.

-The simPRO's Learning Toolbox is a resource included with your simPRO licence, and offers self-paced learning materials on various simPRO features and functionality.
+The Simpro's Learning Toolbox is a resource included with your Simpro Premium licence, and offers self-paced learning materials on various Simpro Premium features and functionality.

-NZ only: An extension that allows simPRO and Connect users to process credit card payments online.
+NZ only: An extension that allows Simpro Premium and Connect users to process credit card payments online.